Pine Trees: Christmas and Beyond

 Photo by Erik Odiin

-For starters, pines are one of the most common trees with 126 different species growing across primarily the northern hemisphere.
+For starters, one of the most basic pine tree facts is that they are one of the most common trees with 126 different species growing across primarily the northern hemisphere.
 It’s also one of the oldest types of conifers (trees with cone-bearing properties), dating back roughly 200 million years.
 They’re noted for their longevity and generally live 100-1,000 years.
 But that’s just for the average pine tree.
 The oldest pine tree living today is estimated to be 4,600 years old!
 It is a Great Basin bristlecone pine located in the White Mountains of California.

 Other defining characteristics of pine trees are, of course, their leaves and cones.
 Unlike many other types of trees, pine trees have needles that grow in clusters.
 This prickly foliage is better suited for colder climates than flat leaves: Needles can survive ice and cold, and they can withstand wind better, thus making trees less likely to topple over during storms.